Complete Your Order

 Symptoms usually disappear within 1-2 weeks after having completed treatment.
 If symptoms still persist, you may need to visit your GP to have further treatment or to have tests carried out.

-Azithromycin only requires one dose of antibiotics to clear the infection, whereas doxycycline requires two doses to be taken daily for one week.
-Doxycycline may be preferred by some, as research has proven it to be 100% effective in treating chlamydia and it is a cheaper option than azithromycin.
-However, treatment with doxycycline needs to be taken twice daily over a one-week period.
-Azithromycin has a 97% success rate in curing chlamydia, but only needs to be taken once as a single dose making it a popular choice for those that may forget to take doses of doxycycline.
-Doxycycline is also unsuitable for those who are pregnant or breast-feeding, those that have a high exposure to UV rays such as natural sun light and sunbeds or those that have previously experienced a stomach upset from antibiotics.
+Doxycycline has proven to more effective in treating chlamydia, and is the first line of treatment.
+Doxycycline needs to be taken two times a day for one week.
+Doxycycline is unsuitable for those who are pregnant or breast-feeding, those that have a high exposure to UV rays such as natural sun light and sunbeds or those that have previously experienced a stomach upset from antibiotics.
 It is also unsuitable for those who have certain medical conditions and those taking certain medication.
 The medical questionnaire will determine whether doxycycline is suitable for you to take or not.

 If you wish to get retested for chlamydia, you should atleast two weeks after having completed your treatment.
 If you have numerous sexual partners, we advise getting tested every three months as a standard precaution.
 You should definitely get retested for chlamydia if:

 It is important to inform your current partner and any other recent sexual partners of your positive diagnosis.
 This is so that they can also get tested and receive the appropriate treatment, as untreated chlamydia can cause long-term health complications.